aditya-karampudi/yolov2-detection/README.md

  ![alt text](https://github.com/aditya-karampudi/yolov2-detection/blob/master/image/Capture3.JPG?raw=true)

-    GPU CC >= 3.0 if you use cuDNN + CUDA:
+ o  GPU CC >= 3.0 if you use cuDNN + CUDA:

         o	Download cudnn by registering in nvidia: https://developer.nvidia.com/rdp/cudnn-download o	Instructions to install cudnn: http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html

 ### Now let’s build darknet for Non-GPU:

     	Go to C:\Users\mohanaditya\darknet\build\darknet (replace with your path), double-click on darknet_no_gpu.sln This should open Microsoft visual studio and in menu bar set x64 and Release and then select Build in menu bar and click Build darknet.

     	We have to copy few files in new paths so that darknet will pick them while executing: